multiplegeorges/twitter-bootstrap-typeahead/README.md

 		})
 	})

-A full working example is included in this project.
+A full working example is included in this project and is now available at http://tcrosen.github.com/twitter-bootstrap-typeahead/